Lactobacillus acidophilus: Vaginal microbiota

-Therapeutic Uses
+Therapeutic uses

-Research has shown that the presence of L. acidophilus can produce a variety of probiotic effects in humans, such as; acting as a barrier against pathogens, assisting in lactose digestion, enhancing immune response, and reducing cholesterol level.
+Research has shown that the presence of L. acidophilus can produce a variety of probiotic effects in humans, such as acting as a barrier against pathogens, assisting in lactose digestion, enhancing immune response, and reducing cholesterol level.
 L. acidophilus must exist in concentrations of 10^5 - 10^6 c.f.u (colony-forming units) per mL in order for these effects to be seen.
 A study conducted at the Wake Forest School of Medicine examined the effects of L. acidophilus on the structure and composition of the gut microbiome of mice with respect to the age of the mice.
 The research established the importance of the interactions between microbes within a gut microbial environment on the overall health of the organism, and the data showed that mice supplemented with L. acidophilus had reduced proteobacteria levels, and increased levels of other probiotic bacteria when compared to other mice of similar age.
-Another study conducted at Marantha Christian University studied the impact of L. acidophilus cell free supernatants (a liquid medium containing the metabolites produced by microbial growth) on the growth pattern Salmonella typhi, the microbe assiciated with Typhoid fever.
+Another study conducted at Maranatha Christian University studied the impact of L. acidophilus cell free supernatants (a liquid medium containing the metabolites produced by microbial growth) on the growth pattern of Salmonella typhi, the microbe associated with Typhoid fever.
 The study showed that the presence of L. acidophilus metabolites significantly inhibited the growth curves displayed by S. typhi, supporting the idea that L. acidophilus presence has a positive impact on the species makeup of a gut microbial community, providing the organism with intestinal health benefits.
 The innate immune system of L. acidophilus also produces antimicrobial peptides.
 The group of short peptides found there have shown antimicrobial properties such as their strength against viruses and other cell types, including cancer cells.
 There is also some evidence supporting the use of a symbiotic gel (containing L. acidophilus) in treating gastrointestinal symptoms in patients who had received a hemodialysis treatment.
 This gel also reduced the occurrence of vomit, heartburn, and stomachaches.
 Further study concerning this subject is needed to draw firm conclusions.

-Dairy Industry Usage
+In 2023, Lactobacillus acidophilus was the 297th most commonly prescribed medication in the United States, with more than 400,000 prescriptions.